 President, Pacific Rim, Leadership, based in Los Angeles

 Jason admires the kind of athletes who can lead while being part of a team.
 “Walter Payton, Joe Montana and Michael Jordan—I was lucky to grow up in such an era of great role models,” he says.
-It’s not surprising, then, that his priorities as leader of Siegel+Gale’s West Coast operations reflect those of his boyhood heroes: energy, focus and clarity of purpose, along with a dose of humility.
+It’s not surprising, then, that his priorities as president of Siegel+Gale’s Pacific Rim operations reflect those of his boyhood heroes: energy, focus and clarity of purpose, along with a dose of humility.
 “If you take yourself too seriously,” he points out, “you can’t be a great team player.”

-Jason attended the University of California, Riverside, where he received a BS in Business Administration, and is a graduate of Omnicom’s Senior Management Program.
-He’s a frequent speaker and panelist at marketing and new media conferences and has been featured at American Marketing Association, CES, The Conference Board, CTI Expo, Internet World, KMWorld, PCIA GlobalXchange, Silicon Valley Brand Forum, Southern California Software Association, and Digital Hollywood.
+Jason earned a BS in business administration from the University of California, Riverside, and is a graduate of Omnicom’s Senior Management Program.
+He is a frequent speaker and panelist at marketing and new media conferences and has been featured at the American Marketing Association, CES, The Conference Board, CTI Expo, Internet World, KMWorld, PCIA GlobalXchange, Silicon Valley Brand Forum, Southern California Software Association and Digital Hollywood.

 While marketers should still obsess about innovation, great service and value, security is a crucial brand attribute that cannot be ignored.

 You've heard of Coke, Pepsi and McDonal...